ghga-de/docs.ghga.de/user_docs/connector/connector.md

 ```bash
 ghga-connector download --output-dir <OUTPUT-DIR>
 ```
-Command will prompt:
+You will then be asked to provide the download token:
 ```
 Please paste the complete download token that you copied from the GHGA data portal:
 ```
-Paste the *download token* you created via the GHGA data portal, and download process will be initiated.
+Paste the *download token* you created via the GHGA data portal and the download process will be initiated.

 Download command usage:
 ```